pantelis/aiml-common/lectures/vae/_index.md

 $$ \mathbf \eta = f_{DNN}(\mathbf z)$$
 $$p(\mathbf x, \mathbf \theta) = p(\mathbf x | \mathbf \eta, \mathbf \theta)$$

-However we are facing the following situation: _Even with DNNs aka when we let the DNN "design" the right feature coordinates in the latent space [^2], we are still facing an intractable computationally model in trying to estimate the marginal distribution $p(\mathbf x | \mathbf \theta)$_.
+However we are facing the following situation: _Even with DNNs when we use DNN to automatically "design" the right feature coordinates in the latent space [^2], we are still facing an intractable computationally model in trying to estimate the marginal distribution $p(\mathbf x | \mathbf \theta)$_.

 [^2]: Note that the features that the DNN captures are not interpretable as the intuitively understood features that humans consider.
 For the MNIST dataset for example, humans will consider the slant of each digit, thinner strokes etc.